SavvinaDaniil/BiasInBookRecommendationSurvey/search_term_2/Notes.md

 Let's fucking do it.

+## Monday, 4 November 2024
+Actually do the fucking thing mentioned above.\
+Goals for this week:
+- [] Screen these ACM papers
+- [] Check citations of the relevant papers
+- [] Find other relevant venues: ECIR,...
+- [] Look for LIS venues \
+I put everything in Notion\
+I am 'keeping' some surveys.
+How do I search generally: click the link, search the word bias, see if it's relevant, then scheme through the abstract.

+Look at information retrieval journal, see: Alejandro Bellogín, Pablo Castells, and Iván Cantador.
+2017.
+Statistical biases in information retrieval metrics for recommender systems

+Maybe generally springer nature?

+# OLD

 47 relevant, 176 irrelevant (not about the topic at all, not about AI, only academic or research libraries, it was citation of a magazine article or something)